What Affects Your Credit Score? The 5 Factors Every Parent Should Know

 Other Things That Can Affect Your Credit Score

-Beyond the five main factors, there are a handful of situations that can influence your credit score in meaningful ways.
+Beyond the five main factors, a handful of situations can influence your credit score in ways that do not always show up in simple explanations, and these are often the reason someone's score changes unexpectedly.

 Collections and Charge-Offs